bash/cheatsheets/Linux/systemd.md

 ExecStart=/usr/local/bin/myawesomeservice
 ```

-... and belong in `/etc/systemd/system/` and are named `myawesomeservice.service`.
+... belong in `/etc/systemd/system/` and are named `myawesomeservice.service`.

 ## Start on boot